feloxyde/fatigue/README.md

 ## CLI and display

-Currently, there is only one runner available, which executes tests sequentially
+Currently, there is only one runner available, which executes tests sequentially.
+It is currently NOT segfault-proof, and one segfault will result into the crash of the entire test software.
+A more advanced runner is planned, but default one should be sufficient for most cases, as usually, segfaults are critical errors you want to solve first.
+Even if it crashes, it will report which test run caused segfault.

 Default runner supports running certain tests based on regex matching on the name of tests and suites.